The “Big Red” Canada Goose Down Parka

 • 2 utility pockets on sleeves

 The parkas are sized 2XS – 4XL, and tend to run large due to the multiple layers worn underneath by Antarctic researchers in temperatures down to -100F.
-You can determine your parka size with Canada Goose’s sizing tool, which can be found on their website here: http://www.canadagoose.com/us/en/sizing-charts/sizing-charts.html.
+You can determine your parka size with Canada Goose’s sizing tool, which can be found here.
 You can generally wear a size down (which will be more form-fitting) or a size up (which will be looser with more room for layering, as done at the South Pole.

-Shipping to the USA ($65), Canada ($65), Europe ($100), and Oceania ($130) is available.
-We will ship to other countries on request, but you are responsible for any import taxes and fees.
+Shipping to the USA, Canada, Europe, and Oceania is available.
+We will ship to other countries on request.
+Buyers are responsible for any import taxes and fees.

 Limited Quantity!